arcee-ai/mergekit/README.md

 - `base_model`: Specifies the base model used in some merging methods.
 - `parameters`: Holds various parameters such as weights and densities, which can also be specified at different levels of the configuration.
 - `dtype`: Specifies the data type for the merging operation.
+- `tokenizer_source`: Determines how to construct a tokenizer for the merged model.

 ### Parameter Specification